San Jose State hosts Western Illinois for season opener - WTOP News

 San Jose, California; Monday, 10 p.m.
 EST

-BOTTOM LINE: San Jose State hosts Western Illinois for the season opener.
+BOTTOM LINE: San Jose State hosts Western Illinois in the season opener.

-San Jose State finished 6-9 at home a season ago while going 9-23 overall.
-The Spartans averaged 11.2 points off of turnovers, 7.7 second-chance points and 14.5 bench points last season.
+San Jose State finished 6-9 at home last season while going 9-23 overall.
+The Spartans averaged 13.5 assists per game on 26.0 made field goals last season.

-Western Illinois went 14-6 in OVC action and 10-6 on the road last season.
-The Leathernecks averaged 68.8 points per game last season, 31.2 in the paint, 10.7 off of turnovers and 9.3 on fast breaks.
+Western Illinois finished 14-6 in OVC action and 10-6 on the road a season ago.
+The Leathernecks gave up 65.7 points per game while committing 14.4 fouls last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.